The Riggio Honors Program is available to students matriculated in and seeking an undergraduate degree at The New School.

 official transcripts.
 Transcripts should be directed to the Office of Undergraduate Admission.

-Any student matriculated in a New School for Public Engagement or
+Any student matriculated in the Schools of Public Engagement or

 Eugene Lang College undergraduate degree program may apply to the Riggio